heronyang/youtube_fake_view/NOTE.md

 # Youtube Fake View Script

-**Team: Buckstar**
+**Network Security - Carnegie Mellon University** **Team: Buckstar**

-*This is course project for Network Security at Carnegie Mellon University.
-All code and documents are for academic purpose.*
+*All code and documents are for academic purpose only.*

 ## Preface: How Youtube View Counts